Velocidex/velociraptor-docs/content/artifact_references/pages/server.monitor.shell.md

    Obviously being able to run arbitrary commands on the end point is a powerful feature and should be used sparingly.
-There is an audit trail for shell commands executed and their output available by streaming all shell commands to the "Shell" client evnt monitoring artifact.
+There is an audit trail for shell commands executed and their output available by streaming all shell commands to the &quot;Shell&quot; client evnt monitoring artifact.

    This server event artifact centralizes all shell access from all